-If the duty Airside Operations Officer detects a pavement deficiency or anomaly he/she records details in Tracker Airside which includes reporting into the CMMS as a Maintenance Request.
+If the duty Airside Operations Officer detects a pavement defect, he/she records details in Tracker Airside which includes reporting into the CMMS as a Maintenance Request.

 2.17.4 Airfield lighting

 Following the detailed weekly check of aerodrome lighting the Airside Operations Officer records details in Tracker Airside through to CMMS.